-KEY TAKEAWAYS: A new network of streets and blocks with infill development, workforce housing and a neighborhood open space surrounding the existing Blue Line Station and Parking Deck along North Tryon. - A generous neighborhood park serving the station area - Small retail buildings on the park help to provide vibrancy and activity - High density office towers, mid-rise office, housing and hotels adjacent to the transit station fill in vacant or underutilized properties - Walkable streets and a compact block structure complete the disconnected network around the transit station Left: Conceptual illustration of the future University City Boulevard Station Area.
-Above: Existing University City Blvd station area today.
-Urban Spine: Urban Village at McCullough Station How McCullough Station Becomes the Focus of a New Neighborhood The McCullough station area becomes the vibrant hub of a new "urban village," centered on the train station and spurred by the creation of a new and much-needed "crosstown" connection from University City Boulevard to WT Harris Boulevard.
+Left: Conceptual illustration of the future University City Boulevard Station Area.

+Urban Village at McCullough Station

+How McCullough Station Becomes the Focus of a New Neighborhood

+The McCullough station area becomes the vibrant hub of a new "urban village," centered on the train station and spurred by the creation of a new and much-needed "crosstown" connection from University City Boulevard to WT Harris Boulevard.
 This new street connection reorients McCullough Station from being a "stop on a line" into a focal crossroads with 400-500 foot long urban blocks.
-This mixed-use urban district includes a new linear park that creates a local sense of place within the larger University
+This mixed-use urban district includes a new linear park that creates a local sense of place within the larger University City area.

-City, with seamless pedestrian crossings at North Tryon Street into the Promenade and Chancellor Village, less than a half mile away.
-Distinctly different in character from the energy of the entertainment district at University City Boulevard Station and the downtown of the JW Clay Station, the McCullough Station is a more serene enclave in the middle of it all, attractive to empty-nesters, graduate students and everyone in between.
+With the creation of a seamless pedestrian crossings at North Tryon Street into the Promenade and Chancellor Village, less than a half mile away.
+There will be a distinctly different character from the new Entertainment district at University City Boulevard Station and the downtown of the JW Clay Station.

+The McCullough Station area will be a more serene enclave in the middle of it all, attractive to emptynesters, graduate students and everyone in between.

-KEY TAKEAWAYS: Extension of Ikea Boulevard north across McCullough Drive connects University Executive Park Drive and road alignments will form a more regular grid of streets New streets provided by new development form compact walkable blocks and support a neighborhood-scale character New neighborhood park at the roundabout intersection of Ikea Boulevard and McCullough Drive Mixed-use infill development over time with a variety of residential development including workforce housing, townhomes and apartments.
+- Extension of Ikea Boulevard north across McCullough Drive connects University Executive Park Drive, and road alignments will form a more regular grid of streets - 2 New streets provided by new development form compact walkable blocks and support a neighborhood-scale character - 3 New neighborhood park at the roundabout intersection of Ikea Boulevard and McCullough Drive - 4 Mixed-use infill development over time with a variety of residential development including workforce housing, townhomes and apartments

 Left: Conceptual illustration of the future McCullough Station Area including a walkable, local street network, and an extension of Ikea Boulevard.
 A new neighborhood park near the roundabout provides much needed public space in University City.

 Above: Existing view of the same area in 2018.